Where is Florianopolis

 water temperatures are at their warmest, and the locals

 let loose.
-Nightlife and the beach vibe continue on
+Nightlife and the beach vibe continue in full force,

-pick up as April approaches and there are epic days
+pick up as April approaches and there are epic surf days

 to be had on the water.
 Also an excellent time for beginner

-and intermediate surfers, as our beginner beaches offer
+and intermediate surfers, as Floripa's beginner beaches offer

 protected coves with gentler waves even when bigger